 And those bacteria stick around longer if you have a hair tie than if the skin is bare.
 If you wash your hands after touching germs, your hands will dry but the hair tie will hold on to water—and the bacteria in it, says Dr. Gropper.
 Bacteria love warm, moist environments, so they’ll thrive in the hair tie around your once-clean wrist.

 But that’s not all—tight hair ties can heighten the risk of infection even more.
 If you’ve ever spent a week trying to stretch out a new hair tie, you know how tight they can be.
 A hair tie that leaves indents on your skin or can’t slide on and off your wrist easily could cause circulation issues, says Dr. Tawwab.
 With the elastic constantly pressing against your wrist, your blood—along with its immune cells and oxygen to promote healing—has a harder time getting to the area, says Dr. Gropper.
 “All of this creates a perfect storm, under just the right conditions, for an infection,” he says.

-Taking your hair tie of every now and then will cut your chances of picking up germs, says Dr. Tawwab.
+Bottom line: Taking your hair tie off every now and then will cut your chances of picking up germs, says Dr. Tawwab.
 “To avoid the likelihood of infection, remove the hair tie when doing ‘dirty work’ such as changing a diaper or doing dishes,” he suggests.
-If you think an old hair tie could be carrying germs, toss it in the laundry (along with these other surprising items you can throw in the washer) or just throw it away, he says.
-Once you do put your hair up, try these life-changing ponytail hacks.
+If you think an old hair tie could be carrying germs, toss it in the laundry or just throw it away, he says.